sachinkumar53/WhatsClean/README.md

 - **Light and Dark Theme**: Choose between light and dark themes based on your preference.
 - **Multiple Sort Options**: Sort your media files using various criteria for better organization.

-## Download

-You can download the latest version of WhatsClean from the [Releases](https://github.com/sachinkumar53/whatsclean/releases) section.

 ## Installation